suchialex/CINS3002-CW09/instructions.md

     ✅ Change case of the major of all students
   </summary>

-  - Change major values for all the students to lowercase
+  - Change major values for all the students to uppercase
 </details>